Styx (band)

 Styx (/ˈstɪks/) is an American rock band formed in Chicago, Illinois, in 1972.
 They are known for blending melodic hard rock guitar with acoustic guitar, synthesizers mixed with acoustic piano, upbeat tracks with power ballads, and incorporating elements of international musical theatre.
 The band established themselves with a progressive rock sound during the 1970s and began to incorporate pop rock and soft rock elements in the 1980s.

 The original line-up comprised Dennis DeYoung, James "J.Y."
 Young, John "J.C."
 Curulewski, and brothers Chuck and John Panozzo.
 Debuting with Styx in 1972, the band usually released an album every year throughout the 1970s.
 Styx II (1973) had the sleeper hit "Lady", a power ballad, which reached No. 6 in the US, helping the album make the top 20.
 "Lady" was also a top 20 hit in Canada, Australia, and New Zealand.
 Equinox (1975) and Crystal Ball (1976) reached the US top 70 with Equinox featuring "Lorelei", a No. 6 hit in Canada.
 Crystal Ball was the first album with Tommy Shaw, who replaced Curulewski in late 1975.

-Styx's commercial breakthrough in Northern Europe came with The Grand Illusion (1977), which peaked at No. 6 in both the US and Canada, and became the first of four straight multi-platinum albums in the US for Styx.
+Styx's commercial breakthrough in Northern America came with The Grand Illusion (1977), which peaked at No. 6 in both the US and Canada, and became the first of four straight multi-platinum albums in the US for Styx.
 It featured the single "Come Sail Away", a top 10 hit in both countries.
 The band's follow-up, Pieces of Eight (1978), was another No. 6 hit in the US, but peaked higher in Canada due to the top 10 hits "Renegade" and "Blue Collar Man (Long Nights)".
 In 1979, Styx's Cornerstone went to No. 2 in both countries on the strength of the cross-border No. 1 hit ballad "Babe".
 The album became their breakthrough album in Australia and New Zealand, with "Babe" peaking at No. 3.
 "Babe" was a No. 6 hit in the UK, and Cornerstone charted at No. 36.